 Hawai'i Pacific University defines generalist practice as the application of social work knowledge, skills, and values to a variety of settings, population groups, and problem areas.
 Generalist practitioners are able to be flexible, eclectic, and pragmatic in their approach to situations needing social work intervention.
 They recognize the inter-relatedness of individual problems, life conditions, social institutions, and social problems.
 Because of this understanding, generalist practitioners are able to analyze situations, recognize the potential for change, and apply the generalist problem-solving method appropriate at the micro-level, mezzo-level, and macro-level.
 Advanced generalist practice prepares student for a more autonomous/independent level of work.
 Knowledge is more thorough in areas such as populations in context and intersectionality (the convergence of multiple roles/statuses), and intervention is based on a broader range of counseling and other theories and techniques.
-Advance generalist practitioners are competent in a wider range of evidence-based practices, research techniques, and in a range of administrative skills.
-They have knowledge of law as applied to social work practice.
+Advance generalist practitioners are of administrative skills.
+They have knowledge of law as applied to social workpractice.
 Knowledge and skills are framed within the context of cultural competence and sensitivity to diversity.
 The generalist social work model involves the structured change process

 The curriculum is planned to provide a coherent, integrated course of study leading to mastery of the knowledge, skills, and values for social work.
-Good social workers are able to analyze situations, determine where problems are located, determine where intervention is likely to be effective, and "take appropriate tools out of their social work toolboxes" (i.e., know how to effect the appropriate intervention).
+Good social workers are able to analyze situations, determine where problems are located, determine where intervention is likely to be effective, and "take appropriate tools out of their social work tool boxes" (i.e., know how to effect the appropriate intervention).

-Information is transmitted about the core areas of practice, the problem-solving process, human behavior in the social environment, social welfare policy, and research.
+Information is transmitted about the core areas of practice, the problem solving process, human behavior in the social environment, social welfare policy, and research.
 Skills are practiced and improved in field instruction.
 Values are "infused" throughout the curriculum through practice experiences, case examples, assignments and discussions.